ryuichiueda/slides_marp/prob_robotics_2025/lesson7-2e.md

 - Bayesian filter using Monte Carlo methods
 - Used over Kalman filters for mobile robots
-- Suitable for simulating collisions with walls, as in the example in Part 6 (However, there are few serious implementations.)
+    - Suitable for simulating collisions with walls, as in the example in Part 6 (However, there are few implementations that simulate it.)
 - Noise often does not follow a Gaussian distribution
     - LiDAR data: While it's rare to measure the distance to an object from a distance, it's common to measure it from a distance as a person passes by.

 $\qquad\qquad\qquad$![w:800](./figs/1d_likelihood.svg)